 - Increased thirst and urination

-A large proportion of dogs with chronic leukemia do not have symptoms at the time of diagnosis.
-It’s usually found by their veterinarian in routine wellness blood screening.
+If your dog with leukemia didn’t have any of these symptoms, that’s quite common.
+Many dogs with chronic leukemia do not have any symptoms at the time of diagnosis.
+Their veterinarian usually finds it in routine wellness blood screening.

-When a dog with chronic leukemia is feeling sick, the symptoms are usually vague and non-specific.
+When a dog with chronic leukemia does feel sick, the symptoms are usually vague and non-specific.
 These symptoms include:6

 - Reduced appetite